JoshCheek/mrspec/Readme.md

 ### Run specs and tests in tandem

-Here, we see that it matches `test/*_test.rb`, `test/test_*.rb`, `spec/*_spec.rb`.
+It matches `test/*_test.rb`, `test/test_*.rb`, `spec/*_spec.rb`.
-It picks the RSpec group name by removing leading and trailing `Test` from the class name, it picks the example name by removing leading `test_` from the method, and switching underscores with spaces.
+The RSpec group description is the class name without `Test` prefix/suffix.
+The example name is the method name without the `test_` prefix, and with underscores switched to spaces.
-It finds test classes and test methods by asking Minitest (which tracks subclasses of `Minitest::Runnable`, and asks each runnable class for its runnable methods).
+It finds test classes and test methods by asking Minitest what it is tracking.

 ```ruby
 # file: spec/a_spec.rb